DataAction/AdoNetCore.AseClient/README.md

 # AdoNetCore.AseClient - a .NET Core DB Provider for SAP ASE

 Let's face it, accessing SAP (formerly Sybase) ASE from ADO.NET isn't great.
-The current .NET 4 version of the vendor's AseClient driver is a .NET Framework managed wrapper around SAP's unmanged [OLE DB provider](https://en.wikipedia.org/wiki/OLE_DB_provider) and is dependent upon [COM](https://en.wikipedia.org/wiki/Component_Object_Model).
-OLE DB and COM are Windows-only technologies and will never be available to .NET Core.
+The current .NET 4 version of the vendor's AseClient driver is a .NET Framework managed wrapper around SAP's unmanged [ADO DB provider](https://en.wikipedia.org/wiki/ActiveX_Data_Objects) and is dependent upon [COM](https://en.wikipedia.org/wiki/Component_Object_Model).
+COM is a Windows-only technology and will never be available to .NET Core.

 Under the hood, ASE (and Microsoft Sql Server for that matter) use an application layer protocol called [Tabular Data Stream](https://en.wikipedia.org/wiki/Tabular_Data_Stream) to transfer data between the database server and the client application.
 ASE uses TDS 5.0.